 Southwest Native American rings can be made from many materials but usually are sterling silver alone or embellished with turquoise, coral, jet, mother of pearl, petrified wood, abalone, lapis lazuli, jasper, gaspeite, malachite, spiny oyster, tiger eye, white buffalo stone, onyx, opal, bear claws and much more.

 NavajoNavajo rings are typically a sterling silver band, often heavy and/or elaborate.
 The band can be silver only or have stones that are set with various types of bezels.
-For more information on bezels, read my article Types of Bezels If a Navajo ring is inlaid, the pieces are usually separated by silver channels.
+For more information on bezels, read my article Types of Bezels.
+If a Navajo ring is inlaid, the inlay pieces are usually separated by silver channels.

 Hopi rings are most often sterling silver overlays with contrasting (oxidized) and textured backgrounds.